RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeRootItemType` through the ``type`` attribute if the value is ``build``.
 This set of attributes specifies a build item.
-All explicit attributes shall be specified.
+Only the ``build-type`` attribute is mandatory.
 The explicit attributes for this type are:

 build-type
     The attribute value shall be a :ref:`SpecTypeName`.
 It shall be the build item type.

+extra-files
+    The attribute value shall be a list of strings.
+If the value is present, it shall be the list of extra files associated with the item.

 This type is refined by the following types: